spencercrissman/Courier/Readme.md

 Courier is a closed-source deployment tool for the Umbraco CMS.
 It helps you understand dependencies and resources used by each individual item you deploy and handles changing IDs in the database.
 All handled from within the Umbraco UI.

 ###How to use the source?
-The source code, does not include the source of the Courier core, but it does contain all the providers that collects data, figures out dependencies and collects resources.
+This source code does not include the source of Courier Core, but it does contain all the providers that collect data, figure out dependencies, and collect resources.
+It is a reference for those who wish to build their own provider on top of the Courier engine.

-So the source is  reference for those who wish to build their own provider on top of the Courier engine, the Courier core, currently has these extension points:
+Courier Core currently has these extension points:

 * Repository types
 * Item providers